Blendify/blender-manual/trunk/blender_docs/manual/render/output/video.rst

 Rate
    Video files can use what is called variable bitrate (VBR).
    This is used to give some segments of the video less compressing to frames that need more data and less to frames with less data.
-This can be controlled by the *Minimum* and a *Maximum* values.
+This can be controlled by the *Minimum* and *Maximum* values.
 Buffer
    The `decoder bitstream buffer <https://en.wikipedia.org/wiki/Video_buffering_verifier>`__ size.